Constructing linear bicategories: Introduction

 \section{Introduction}

-The idea behind the theory of linearly distributive categories as introduced by Cockett and Seely \cite{BCST} is that (the multiplicative fragment of) linear logic is best modelled by taking the two multiplicative connectives, $\ox$ (tensor) and $\op$ (par), as primitive.
+The idea behind the theory of linearly distributive categories (LDC) as introduced by \cite{Cockett_Seely_1997} is that (the multiplicative fragment of) linear logic is best modeled by taking the two multiplicative connectives, $\ot$ (tensor) and $\op$ (par), as primitive.
 One then obtains a category with two monoidal structures, related by {\it linear distributions}.
 A linear distribution is a natural transformation, not an isomorphism typically, of the following form or a symmetric equivalent: